 Organizational transparency is here to stay.
 In fact, some may argue it’s the new competitive advantage.
 With the digital age in full bloom, it’s never been easier or more convenient for institutions to open doors to how they think and behave.
 The expectation for increased transparency is simply a consequence of employees and stakeholders demanding accountability and trustworthiness.
 But despite making progress, the modern organization can stand to make a few improvements towards greater transparency.
 When everyone is able to see the same information top leaders see, trust and loyalty develop – and both are vital to long term success.

-More Than Good Policy
+Organizational Transparency is More Than Good Policy

 Full transparency has its advantages.
 People work better when they share thoughts and ideas and can collaborate more effectively.
 Information sharing makes it easier for organizations to align objectives and strategies and set up systems that hold people accountable.
 Full transparency generally requires everyone in the organization to know what the specific goals are and how they’re going to be measured.
 But in the modern context, it’s more than collaboration, understanding strategies, or measuring performance.
 It’s about understanding the why behind key decisions.